Armour/Automatic-Image-Colorization/.github/CONTRIBUTING.md

 ## Code of Conduct

-Help us keep Automactic-Image-Colorization open and inclusive.
-Please read and follow the [Code of Conduct](https://github.com/Armour/Automactic-Image-Colorization/blob/master/.github/CODE_OF_CONDUCT.md).
+Help us keep Automatic-Image-Colorization open and inclusive.
+Please read and follow the [Code of Conduct](https://github.com/Armour/Automatic-Image-Colorization/blob/master/.github/CODE_OF_CONDUCT.md).

 ## Found a Bug

-If you find a bug in the source code, you can help us by [submitting an issue](#submitting-an-issue) to our [GitHub Repository](https://github.com/Armour/Automactic-Image-Colorization).
+If you find a bug in the source code, you can help us by [submitting an issue](#submitting-an-issue) to our [GitHub Repository](https://github.com/Armour/Automatic-Image-Colorization).
 Even better, you can [submit a Pull Request](#submitting-a-pull-request) with a fix.

 ## Missing a Feature